 W.E.
-Train Consulting Offers Dangerous Goods Transport Compliance Expertise in Fort Lauderdale, Florida and all United States markets and much of the rest of the world, too.
+Train Consulting Offers Dangerous Goods Transport Compliance Expertise in Fort Lauderdale, Florida and all United States markets, and internationally, as well.

 W.E.
-Train Consulting offers CUSTOMIZED CONSULTING in Fort Lauderdale, Florida
+Train Consulting offers CUSTOMIZED HAZMAT/DG TRAINING Services in Fort Lauderdale, Florida

 Assessments are good for new or recently altered compliance systems.
 Assessments usually generate broader issues for correction, and often highlight alternative methods of compliance.